joelberkeley/spidr/README.md

 ```
 As a bonus, spidr programs are reproducible.
 Any one graph will always produce the same result when run on the same hardware.

-#### Optimized compilation for hardware accelerators
+#### Execute on hardware accelerators

-spidr programs can be run on any accelerator, and with any compiler, for which there's a PJRT plugin.This provides tremendous performance benefits, such as XLA's operator fusion.
-There are CPU and CUDA plugins for XLA.
-You can also build your own custom plugins with minimal code, including for ROCM, embedded, mobile, and machine learning accelerators.
+spidr programs can be run on any accelerator for which there's a PJRT plugin.
+CPU and CUDA plugins are available out of the box.
+You can also create and use your own custom plugins with minimal code, see [the guide](pjrt-plugins/README.md) for instructions.
+Plugins exist for ROCM GPUs, embedded and mobile devices, machine learning accelerators, and more.

+#### Optimize graph compilation

+Just as for accelerators, spidr programs can be compiled by any compiler for which there's a PJRT plugin.
+This can provide significant performance benefits.
+For example, the out of the box plugins use the XLA compiler, which implements [CSE and operator fusion](https://openxla.org/xla/architecture).

 #### Graph generation